 The first Cabinet records created under NT self-government in 1978 become open for public access on 1 January 2009.

-On 1 January each year, the Northern Territory Archives Service (NTAS) releases the Cabinet records from 30 years before under the Information Act 2002.
+On 1 January each year, Libraries and Archives NT (LANT) releases the Cabinet records from 30 years before under the Information Act 2002.

 Background to NT Cabinet